GerritErpenstein/ionic2-custom-icons/docs/USAGE.md

 ```

 See the [app.module.ts](https://github.com/GerritErpenstein/ionic2-custom-icons-example/blob/master/src/app/app.module.ts) of the example project for reference.

+##### Sub-modules

+Please be aware, that `CustomIconsModule` needs to be added to all of your sub-modules.

+If you have more than just one module or directive that should be available in multiple sub-modules, a shared module is a good approach: https://angular.io/guide/ngmodule#shared-modules

 #### Using the directive in templates
 Use the directive as follows to render a custom icon in your app: